Rhondda Robinson Thomas

 Research Interests

-Black self-writing, Black historiography, and 18th- and 19th-century Black literature and culture
+18th- and 19th-century Black literature and culture and autobiographical writing

-Thomas is the faculty director of the award-winning Call My Name Project, for which she has received a Whiting Public Engagement Fellowship, grants from the National Endowment for the Humanities, South Carolina Humanities, and Clemson’s Office of the Provost and College of Architecture, Arts, and Humanities, and gifts through the Clemson University Foundation.
-She is writing a new play in collaboration with the Tectonic Theater Project and developing a NEH-funded traveling museum exhibit based on research conducted for Call My Name.
+Thomas is the faculty director of the award-winning project Call My Name, for which she has received a Whiting Public Engagement Fellowship, grants from the National Endowment for the Humanities, South Carolina Humanities, National Park Service, Mellon Foundation, and Clemson’s Office of the Provost and College of Arts and Humanities, and gifts through the Clemson University Foundation.
+She is writing a new play in collaboration with the Tectonic Theater Project, producing a eight-part video series based on research for Call My Name, and co-directing the SC Upstate Black Heritage Trail project.

 Thomas earned a PhD in English from the University of Maryland, a master’s in literature from the University of Georgia, a master’s in journalism from the University of Georgia, and a bachelor’s degree in Communication Media/Journalism from Washington Adventist University (formerly Columbia Union College).